-In many cases, these like-kind exchanges no longer make sense for high income taxpayers because they reduce or even eliminate the Sec.
-199A deduction investors enjoy.
+In many cases, these like-kind exchanges no longer make as much sense for high income taxpayers because they reduce or even eliminate the Section 199A deduction investors enjoy.

-And here’s the problem: A like-kind exchange reduces the original basis of the property because of the way the tax accounting works.
+And here’s the problem: Though a like-kind exchange delays the point at which you pay income taxes, a like-kind exchange also reduces the original basis of the property as compared to a regular sale because of the way the tax accounting works.
 Further, a like-kind exchange also accelerates the point at which that 2.5% value drops to 0%.

 The bottomline?
-You need to make sure you really understand both how Section 199A works and how Sec.
-1031 works.
+You need to make sure you really understand both how Section 199A works and how Section 1031 works.
 You also need to make sure you compare the benefit of using Sec.
 1031 to any reduction or loss of the Sec.
 199A deduction.
-(A warning: You have to get into the Section 199A regulations about a 150 pages before you get to this complexity.)
+(A warning: You have to get into the Section 199A regulations about a 175 pages before you get to this complexity.)

 Domestic Investments Not International

-One final angle to consider: Sec.
-199A applies to domestic income.
+One final angle to consider: Section 199A applies to domestic income.
 Not foreign income.
 You want to consider that.

-For example, a rental property in Florida potentially creates a Sec.
-199A deduction.
-But an identical property in the Bahamas does not.
+For example, rental properties in Florida potentially create a Section 199A deduction.
+But an identical portfolio or properties in the Bahamas does not.

 A domestic REIT creates a Section 199A deduction, but a foreign REIT typically does not.

-Business income from domestic pass-thru entities like partnerships create a Section 199A deduction.
-But foreign pass-thru entities do not.
+Business income from domestic pass-through entities like partnerships create a Section 199A deduction.
+But foreign pass-through entities do not.
 You get the idea.